ArKharMinn/ArKharMinn/README.md

 <h3 align="left">👨‍💻 About Me</h3>
 <p align="left">
-    I'm a passionate senior developer with extensive experience in building dynamic and responsive web applications.
+    I'm a passionate developer with extensive experience in building dynamic and responsive web applications.
 I specialize in front-end technologies, but I'm also well-versed in back-end development.
 My goal is to create efficient and scalable solutions while constantly improving my skills and knowledge.
 </p>

 ---